bacionejs/battito/README.md

 `s` Semitone - Fine-tunes the pitch in semitone (half-step) increments.
 Useful for creating musical intervals between the two oscillators (e.g., set `2s` to 7 for a perfect fifth).
 `d` Detune - Fine-tunes the pitch by a very small amount.
 When Osc 1 and Osc 2 have slightly different detune values, they create a rich, thick "chorus" effect.
 This is key for pads and big leads.

-Envelope
+`e` Envelope

-`ea` Attack - The time it takes for the note to fade in.
+`a` Attack - The time it takes for the note to fade in.
 0 = instant, percussive.
 High values = slow, swelling sound (pads).
-`es` Sustain - The time the note is held at full volume.
+`s` Sustain - The time the note is held at full volume.
 0 = the note immediately starts releasing.
 High values = the note is held for longer.
 A percussive "pluck" sound would have low `ea`, `es`, and `er`.
-`er` Release - The time it takes for the note to fade out after the sustain period.
+`r` Release - The time it takes for the note to fade out after the sustain period.
 Low values = abrupt stop.
 High values = long, echoing tail.

 Envelope Toggles

 `e1`/`e2` Routes the envelope to modulate the pitch of oscillator 1 or 2.
 Essential for creating kick drums, toms, and laser/zap sound effects.
 The attack time (`ea`) controls the speed of the pitch drop.

-Modulator
+`m` Modulator

-`mw` Waveform - The shape of the LFO's modulation signal (0:Sin,1:Sqr,2:Saw,3:Tri).
+`w` Waveform - The shape of the LFO's modulation signal (0:Sin,1:Sqr,2:Saw,3:Tri).
 Sine/Triangle gives smooth modulation (vibrato).
 Square gives an abrupt on/off effect (trills).
 Saw gives a repeating ramp.
-`ms` Speed - The frequency/rate of the LFO.
+`s` Speed - The frequency/rate of the LFO.
 Low values = slow, evolving changes.
 High values = fast, aggressive modulation (FM-like sounds).
-`ma` Amount - The overall intensity or depth of the LFO's effect.
+`a` Amount - The overall intensity or depth of the LFO's effect.
 At 0, the LFO has no effect, regardless of its routing.

 Modulator Toggles

 `m1` Modulate the pitch of Oscillator 1.
 A slow sine wave creates vibrato.
 A fast square wave creates a trill.
 `mc` Modulate the cutoff frequency.
 A slow sine wave creates a gentle sweep.
 A speed-synced sawtooth or square wave creates a rhythmic wobble or wah effect.

-Cutoff
+`c` Cutoff

-`ct` Type -  0:Off, 1:High-Pass, 2:Low-Pass, 3:Band-Pass, 4:Notch.
+`t` Type -  0:Off, 1:High-Pass, 2:Low-Pass, 3:Band-Pass, 4:Notch.
 Set to 2 (LP) for most classic synth sounds.
 Use 1 (HP) for hi-hats or thinning out a sound.
-`ca` Amount -  The frequency where the filter starts working.
+`a` Amount -  The frequency where the filter starts working.
 For a Low-Pass filter, lowering `ca` makes the sound darker and more muffled.
-`cr` Resonance - Emphasizes the frequencies around the cutoff point.
+`r` Resonance - Emphasizes the frequencies around the cutoff point.
 Low values are subtle.
 High values give a sharp, ringing, "squelchy" sound.

-Delay
+`d` Delay

-`ds` Speed - The time between echoes for the delay effect.
+`s` Speed - The time between echoes for the delay effect.
-`da` Amount - The volume/feedback of the echoes.
+`a` Amount - The volume/feedback of the echoes.
 Higher values mean more echoes that last longer.

-Pan
+`p` Pan

-`ps` Speed - Moves the sound left and right.
+`s` Speed - Moves the sound left and right.
-`pa` Amount - The depth.
+`a` Amount - The depth.

 ---